-The beard powder marketers will gladly sell you their “high quality” food-grade diatomaceous earth for $15.99 per 0.75lb while you can buy even higher quality food-grade diatomaceous earth at Amazon for $2.22 per pound!
+The beard powder marketers will gladly sell you their “high quality” food-grade diatomaceous earth for roughly 15 bucks per 0.75lb while you can buy even higher quality food-grade diatomaceous earth at Amazon for just a fraction of the price.

-The beard powder marketers will gladly claim that diatomaceous earth grows facial hair by turning small light vellus hairs into thicker terminal hair…
+The beard powder marketers will gladly claim that diatomaceous earth grows facial hair by turning small light vellus hairs into the thicker terminal hair.

-Anecdotally many men claim that silica in the form of diatomaceous earth or other silica-rich products such as bamboo fiber have helped their beard hairs to grow faster…
+Anecdotally many men claim that silica in the form of diatomaceous earth or other silica-rich products such as bamboo fiber has helped their beard hairs to grow faster.

-The claim that this magical beard powder for absolutel scam price would magically turn vellus hairs into terminal is not on a solid ground.
+The claim that this magical beard powder for absolutely scam price would magically turn vellus hairs into terminal hair is not on a solid ground.

-I bought into the beard powder hype some time ago, but was wise enough to actually buy diatomaceous earth at $2 per pound instead of 10x more from the beard powder marketers.
+I bought into the beard powder hype some years ago but was wise enough to actually buy diatomaceous earth at $2 per pound instead of 10x more from the beard powder marketers.

 Did it work?
 Well, not in any significant crazy manner.
-I felt that my beard grew slightly faster during the use of the silica rich D.E, but it’s nothing comparable to the effects of minoxidil.
+I felt that my beard grew slightly faster during the use of the silica-rich D.E, but it’s nothing comparable to the effects of minoxidil on facial hair growth.

 Would I recommend it?
-Yes, for the $2 per lb, but absolutely not for the ridiculous $15.99 that the “beard powder makes your beard grow!” crowd tries to sell it to you for.
+Maybe, for the $2 per lb, but absolutely not for the ridiculous $15.99 that the “beard powder makes your beard grow!” crowd tries to sell it to you for.